NLS equation with competing inhomogeneous nonlinearities: ground states, blow-up, and scattering: Preliminaries

 \section{Preliminaries}

 In this section, we collect some auxiliary results and useful tools needed in the proofs of our main results.
-Let us begin with the well-known Gagliardo-Nirenberg iequality \cite{G} and radial Sobolev embedding \cite{Str}.
+Let us begin with the well-known Gagliardo-Nirenberg inequality \cite{G} and radial Sobolev embedding \cite{Str}.

 \begin{lem} Let $N \geq 1$, $0 \leq b<\min\{2, N\}$ and $2<p\leq 2^*_b$.
 Then there exists $C>0$ such that, for any $u \in H^1(\R^N)$,

 \end{lem}

 \begin{lem} Let $N \geq 2$.
 Then there exists $C>0$ such that, for any $u \in H^1_{rad}(\R^N)$,